Roblox launches In the Heights experience with Warner Bros. Pictures

 Usnavi is a character from the film who saves every penny from his daily grind as he and his tight-knit community hope, imagine, and sing about a better life.
 Visitors to the virtual neighborhood can hang out outside Usnavi’s corner store, contribute to murals, and watch behind-the-scenes videos and interviews, including a dance tutorial from the movie’s choreographer.
 In addition, visitors can collect in-experience virtual items directly inspired by the film through fun, interactive minigames, and scavenger hunt.
 Folks can collect three exclusive metaverse emotes as well.

 “Roblox is pushing toward simulation, which is our goal in the long run.
-But the we pair that with creative control and expression,” Wootten said.
+But the we pair that with creative control and expression,” Tucker said.
 “We want the engine to be capable of photorealism, which I think you see some of this here.
 But if you think stylistically, it’d be cooler to do something that looks like a Pixar movie.
 There’s nothing that prohibits you from doing that.”

 Moving to the metaverse